-- Prohibit drive-through facilities for restaurants. - Office - Permit professional, medical, educational and general office uses. - Allow scientific or research laboratories, provided said use is not noxious, offensive or hazardous. - Encourage offices to be located on the upper floors. - Hotel - If a hotel is part of the mix of land uses in the overlay zone, it shall be a full service hotel with conference space. - Attract a deluxe/luxury or first class/superior hotel brand to support the expanding medical sector and complement the existing corporate offices within the community. - It should be noted that multiple corporate entities within Montvale have requested that conference space be built within the Borough to support their needs for meeting and event space.
+- Office - Permit professional, medical, educational and general office uses. - Allow scientific or research laboratories, provided said use is not noxious, offensive or hazardous. - Encourage offices to be located on the upper floors. - Hotel - If a hotel is part of the mix of land uses in the overlay zone, it shall be a full service hotel with conference space. - Attract a deluxe/luxury or first class/superior hotel brand to support the expanding medical sector and complement the existing corporate offices within the community. - It should be noted that multiple corporate entities within Montvale have requested that conference space be built within the Borough to support their needs for meeting and event space. - Municipal Facilities - Permit municipal buildings, libraries, playgrounds, parks, recreation, open space and essential municipal uses. - Consider utilizing a portion of 1 Glenview Road to bolster the Borough's inventory of parks and open space.